 Balancing Town and Country

-Classic Planning is a paradoxically old but “radically new” way of thinking about how we build our environments.
-Balancing town and country and reflecting the magic of place to create a legacy of beautiful places, Classic Planning is the humane alternative to the dystopias projected by todays media and planners.
+Classic Planning is a paradoxically old but “radically new” way of thinking about our built environments.
+Balancing town and country and reflecting the magic of place to create a legacy of beautiful places, Classic Planning is the humane alternative to the dystopias projected by today’s media and planners.

-We believe that in order to truly thrive, our cities and towns must bring to the table their citizens, leaders, professionals, and caretakers with a method that everyone can intuitively understand.
+It brings to the table the citizens, leaders, professionals, and caretakers around a method that everyone intuitively understands.
 Driven by community aspiration, and sustained by durable construction, it uses the shapes and proportions best suited to human biometrics, perception, and comfort, and ultimate functionality.

 A Holistic Approach with a Long View